-Adults will also have a short meeting after lunch on Saturday to orient any newcomers and to remind us all about adult behavior and responsibilities.
-Note: Alcohol is permitted for adults but the focus is on this as a family retreat.
+The adults meeting will orient any newcomers and to remind us all about adult behavior and responsibilities.
+Note: Alcohol is permitted for adults but the focus is on this being a family retreat.

 Jobs: There will be a job sign-up sheet posted in the dining hall.
-Every person -- adult, teen and child—is expected to sign up for one task for each day they are there.
-These tasks are basically meal preparation and clean up, and the large complete clean-up on Monday morning.
+Every person -- adult, teen and child - is expected to sign up for one task for each day they are there.
+These tasks are basically meal preparation and clean up, and the large complete clean-up on Sunday morning.
 Many hands make light work...
 Please be prepared to do your part, as you are able and prepare your children for this expectation as well.

 Please note: Firearms And Fireworks Are Prohibited By State Law.

 Pets Must Stay Leashed, Are Not Allowed In Buildings, And Must Sleep In Your Car.